usgs/earthquake-eventpages/readme_dependency_install.md

 1. Ruby
   1. Sass
   1. Compass
+1. PHP-CGI 5.4+

 ### Secondary Dependencies ###
-Make sure you are in your `earthquake-eventpages project directory.
+Make sure you are in your `earthquake-eventpages` project directory.
 Install these packages from your terminal.

 1. Use Node to install bower